TiKevin83/TiKevin83.github.io/Readme.md

 -q 84 in WebP in my uses has led to images slightly smaller than JPG -quality 80 with indistinguishable/better quality.  allowing mozjpeg to do its progressive jpeg optimizations could be interesting to look into.

+A long term goal would be to have a custom image CDN which can serve these high quality images dynamically to those encoding parameters, varying the image type based on the browser's preference.
+This would save code in the HTML and provide a better user experience for users sharing images within the slides.

 Working on re-implementing labels for the slide inputs so that they can be styled as desired.